 You can trade bonds like you would stocks; you don't have to hold on to them until they mature—the point when you stop receiving interest payments and are repaid your principal.

-- You might also consider investing in tax-free municipal bonds, which are issued by city and town, county, and state governments.
+You might also think about investing in tax-free municipal bonds, which are issued by city and town, county, and state governments.
 These bonds are exempt from federal income tax and may also be exempt from state and local taxes.

 In addition to credit or default risk, the other major type of risk bonds are subject to is interest rate risk.
-A bond's yield is its return based on the interest or coupon rate it pays to holders and its price in the market.
-In the bond market, yield and price move in opposite directions: When yields go up, prices goes down—and so does the bond market.
+A bond's yield is its return based on the interest, or coupon, rate it pays to holders and its price in the market.
+In the bond market, yield and price move in opposite directions: When yields go up, prices go down—and so does the bond market.
 And when prices and the market go up, yields go down.

-That's because when prevailing interest rates go up—not specifically the rate for the particular bond you're holding—newly issued bonds will generally offer a higher coupon rate to keep up with the overall trend in rates.
-The bond you're holding will be less valuable in the market because there are now other bonds offering higher rates—and so its price will go down as yields go up.
+That's because when prevailing interest rates go up—not specifically the rate for the particular bond you are holding—newly issued bonds will tend to offer a higher coupon rate to keep up with the overall trend in rates.
+The bond you are holding will be less valuable in the market because there are now other bonds offering higher rates—and so its price will go down as yields go up.